 Leverage Digital Wallet Histories

-Digital wallets are extremely popular in Asia and offer detailed transaction histories that are often overlooked.
-If you’re using GCash (Philippines), Touch ’n Go (Malaysia), or LINE Pay (Taiwan/Japan), you can easily view:
+Digital wallets, widely used across Asia, provide detailed transaction histories that many users often overlook.
+If you’re using platforms like GCash (Philippines), Touch ’n Go (Malaysia), or LINE Pay (Taiwan/Japan), you can easily access important details including:

 - Merchant or biller name